UndeadRat22/epicenter-tp-learning-calendar/backend/README.md

         "password": "password"
     }
    ```
-   In response to this the server returns a JSON like this:
+   In response to this the server returns a JSON like this (the token is a jwt token):
    ```json
    {
        "token": "token_value"